 02 Dec Help relieve aches and pains with these tips

-Hi all, Rosie here!
 Do you suffer from aches and pains?
 Perhaps pesky neck or back pain?
 Is your posture to blame?
-Most of my patients come to me with chronic neck or back pain…and it’s often due to hours upon hours of sitting every single day in sedentary office jobs or the like.
+Most of our patients come to us with chronic neck or back pain…and it’s often due to hours upon hours of sitting every single day in sedentary office jobs or the like.
 These pains come from hunching forward at the desk, from sitting and not activating certain muscles properly.
 If you don’t use it, you lose it…literally!

 Our bodies are not designed for the sedentary lives we lead.
 We’re designed to squat down, not sit on chairs.
 We’re designed to move for 16 hours a day, not watch TV slumped on a sofa after 8 hours of sitting slumped at a desk.
 So it’s not surprising we get a few aches and pains!

 Movement helps us get nutrients to all of the body’s tissues, and nutrients help repair.
 In fact, the body is purposefully designed to repair itself.
 Take skin for example, you cut yourself a little and it’ll heal itself with no problem.
 If that cut manages to get deeper, however, it needs some extra help to repair (think a band aid or stitches).
 If you don’t do anything about it, you continue to A) bleed and B) have pain.
 This principle applies to other tissues in the body too, like muscles and discs in the back.
 When they’re struggling to repair, they hurt.

 Top tips for managing these aches and pains